cloudfoundry/cc-api-v3-style-guide/README.md

 **Empty filters when resource has `NULLs`**:
 `GET /v3/buildpacks?stack=`

-This will return all buidpacks with stack `NULL`.
+This will return all buildpacks with stack `NULL`.

 **Empty filters when resource has empty strings (`""`)**:
 `GET /v3/routes?path=pepper,,tabi`